TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-06-29 - Changes radiation armor of GLA Toxin Tractor from 0% to 50% <a name='link__20230629__2051_toxin_tractor_radiation_armor'></a>
 **Changes**

-- **FIX**: Changes the radiation armor of the GLA Toxin Tractor from 0% to 50%.
+- **FIX**: The radiation armor of the GLA Toxin Tractor is changed from 0% to 50%.
 It is no longer immune to radiation damage.

 **Links**